aws-samples/aws-system-manager-automation-unencrypted-to-encrypted-resources/code/SCP/README.md

     5. AWS CDK (Option #2)
     6. AWS Key Management Service (KMS)
     7. AWS Identity and Access Management (IAM)
     8. You must have AWS Config enabled in your AWS account.
-For more information, see Getting Started with AWS Config.
+For more information, see [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html)

 Limitations: